Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 The AWS design has a limitation of instances dependent on the AWS servers to respond for attach and detach.
 The fail-over time is unpredictable.

-- Acquire information about your high availability Peer Instance about information on the number of ENIs associated and details of ENIs associated using REST API.
+- Acquire information about your high availability Peer Instance about information on the number of ENIs associated and details of ENIs associated using the REST API.

 - Detect the condition of the failing instance.